-Temporary execution stay for Alabama inmate who lawyers say is not competent
+Supreme Court stays execution of Alabama inmate who lawyers say is not competent

 - Vernon Madison was convicted of killing a Mobile police officer

-Alabama is set to put to death on Thursday night an inmate whose lawyers say his dementia prevents him from remembering the murder he was convicted of committing decades ago.
+US Supreme Court Justice Clarence Thomas has issued a temporary stay of execution in the case of an Alabama inmate whose dementia, his lawyers say, prevents him from remembering the murder he was convicted of committing decades ago.

+Alabama plans to put Vernon Madison, 67, to death on Thursday night, but less than a half hour before the execution was to take place, Thomas issued a temporary stay, writing the execution was held off "pending further order of the undersigned or of the Court."

+The state has until midnight to carry out the execution if the stay is lifted, a spokesman for the state's department of corrections said.

-Vernon Madison, 67, has been convicted three times in the 1985 shooting of Mobile Police Cpl.
+Madison has been convicted three times in the shooting of Mobile police Cpl.
 Julius Schulte, who was responding to a April 1985 domestic disturbance call.
 Madison, who was on parole, sneaked up behind Schulte and shot him twice in the head, according to court documents.
 He also shot his girlfriend, who survived her wounds.

 At his first and second trials, Madison argued that he was not guilty because he was mentally ill.
 At his third trial, he argued self-defense.

-His attorneys from the Equal Justice Initiative, based in Montgomery, filed a petition Thursday with the US Supreme Court, appealing a lower court ruling that would let the execution by lethal injection, set for 6 p.m.
+His attorneys from the Equal Justice Initiative, based in Montgomery, filed a petition Thursday with the Supreme Court, appealing a lower court ruling that would let the execution by lethal injection, originally set for 6 p.m.
 CT (7 p.m.
 ET) in Atmore, go ahead.

+They argue their client doesn't fully understand why he is being punished because dementia has taken his ability to remember his crime.

 In November, the US Supreme Court agreed with a state court ruling that Madison was mentally competent.